austinl1905/sep10-freedom-project/plan.md

 - Cool hero (Done!!!!)
 - maybe hide a cat picture here and there
 - maybe my own components
+- vertical navbar? (everytime I try to do this I fail because I can't figure out how to make it responsive :sob:)
+- sass modules for some cool dark magic esque preprocessing stuff

 ## Timeline